Last Updated on: 12th October 2023, 09:44 pm

 Deflated or Lopsided Ball

 Another sign that your basketball needs replacing is if it is deflated or lopsided.
-This can be caused by a variety of factors, including overuse, exposure to extreme temperatures, or damage to the valve.
+Various factors, including overuse, exposure to extreme temperatures, or damage to the valve can cause this.

 In summary, if you notice any cracks or tears in the cover of your basketball or if the ball is deflated or lopsided, it’s time to replace the ball.
 Using a damaged ball can affect the ball’s performance and present safety hazards during play.